 Discover the world of digital art

-When you think of the word ‘art’, you probably think of all the beauty you can admire in museums; paintings, sculpture or, for example, fashion.
-But are you already familiar with the term ‘digital art‘?
+When you think of ‘art’, you probably think of all the museums you’ve ever visited – countless paintings, drawings, sculpture, decorative arts, even fashion.
+But are you familiar with a new medium in art, called ‘digital art’?

-Digital art is a fairly new form of art and it started in the 1990’s, with the arrival of the internet.
+Digital art is a fairly new form of art, which started in the 1990s with the arrival of the internet.
 As the term indicates, it is about art that has been made digitally.
-So that actually means art that is made on or by the computer.
-This is of course quite broad, it differs from: images made or conceived by a computer, art made by means of algorithms, drawings that were made through a program on the computer, 3D sculptures and installations or videos.
-Even you used to be a true digital artist when you made old school drawings in Paint.
+Art made on or by a computer is, of course, a broad definition.
+To further explain, it includes images made or conceived by a computer, art created by algorithms, drawings produced by computer programs, 3D printed sculptures, some installations and videos.
+Even you were once a digital artist when you made those old school drawings in Paint.

-A newer version of digital art is Augmented Reality.
-That is a combination of reality, so the world around you, and your mobile phone that adds a layer to reality.
-Imagine this; you stand in your living room and want to buy a new couch.
-Through augmented reality you can digitally see different couches in your living room and pick out the one you like best.
+However, there is a new type of digital art – Augmented Reality.
+It is a combination of the physical world around you and the interactive layer that your mobile phone provides.
+Imagine you’re standing in your living room, and you want to buy a new sofa.
+Through augmented reality, you can digitally see different couches within your living room, and thus pick the one you like best.

-TeamLab is a digital art collective consisting of no less than 400 members, each with its own specialism.
-They believe that the digital landscape can enhance the capacities of art, but also that digital art creates new relationships between people.
-In Tokyo they have a museum specifically focused on digital art.
-In this museum you can find works of art for which the latest technologies have been used.
-The word magic is an understatement here.
+TeamLab is a digital art collective of more than 400 members, each with their own specialty.
+They believe that digitally they can enhance the capacities of art while forging new relationships through this contemporary medium.
+In Tokyo, there is a museum specifically dedicated to exhibiting digital art and all the latest technologies being used.

-Lillian is seen as a pioneer in digital art.
-Meanwhile she has reached the age of 92 and is best known for her version of the Mona Lisa.
-She has edited the painting with a self-portrait of Leonardo da Vinci, the painter of Mona Lisa.
-The strong comparison between the two is clearly visible.
+Lillian is a pioneer in digital art.
+At the tender age of 92, she is best known for her version of the iconic, Mona Lisa.
+In her contemporary rendition, she has superimposed a self-portrait of Leonardo da Vinci, painter of the Mona Lisa.
+The result is an unusual, visual comparison between sitter and creator.

-Digital art would not be digital art without the well-known artist Andy Warhol.
-He was one of the first to use this art movement.
-In 1985, as a brand ambassador for the company Commodore International, he made a portrait of Debbie Harry during their opening.
-He did this on the ProPaint program on the computer.
-Later he also made digital drawings of the famous Campbell’s soup cans.
+No surprise, digital art includes the famed Andy Warhol.
+Actually, he was one of the first to get behind this art movement.
+In 1985, he was a brand ambassador for Commodore International, a then manufacturer of computers and electronics.
+For their opening, Warhol created a portrait of Debbie Harry using their ProPaint program.
+Afterward, he continued to produce digital drawings, including his iconic Campbell’s soup cans.

 Where can you see digital art?